 Cedars of Lebanon: Mark Twain and the British Ladies

-BETWEEN 1884 and his death twenty years later, Theodor Herzl wrote many light, non-political pieces of literary criticism, travelogue, and fiction or semi-fiction, of the genre known as “feuilleton.”
-Collecting about seventy of these in a two-volume set (published in Berlin in 1903), Herzl gave it the simple title Feuilletons.
-This piece, written in 1894, is taken from the second volume, which contains several essays penned during Herzl’s sojourn in Paris as the correspondent of the Neue Freie Presse.
+Between 1884 and his death twenty years later, Theodor Herzl wrote many light, non-political pieces of literary criticism, travelogue, and fiction or semi-fiction, of the genre known as “feuilleton.”
+Collecting about seventy of these in a two-volume set (published in Berlin in 1903), Herzl gave it the simple tide Feuilletons.
+This piece, written in 1894, is taken from the second volume, which contains several essays penned during Herd’s sojourn in Paris as the correspondent of the Neue Freie Presse.